callfoundationindia/callfoundationindia/content/blog/workshop.md

 title: Workshop
 date: '2021-03-19'
 excerpt: >-
-  As our name CALL – Comprehensive Action in Life and Livelihood suggests, CALL Foundation is dedicated to coming up with professional solutions helpful in tackling the issues and enhancement of quality of life and livelihood.
+  CALL Foundation is coming up with exclusive pragmatic workshops for students from diverse fields, each workshop will be delivered by professionals from related fields having proven performance record.
 seo:
   title: ''
   description: ''